oprosso/hazelcast-ssl/README.md

 # hazelcast-ssl
-hazelcast-ssl extension for HazelcastIMDG 4.2.2
+SSL extension for HazelcastIMDG 4.2.2

 To build jar, execute command